Agentic AI Security Reference Architecture (AAI-S RA)

 Threat-control matrix (OWASP Agentic AI Top 10 → planes)

-Mapping of OWASP Agentic AI Top 10 (ASI01ASI10) risk categories to the planes that primarily mitigate them.
-Most categories have controls in multiple planes; the table that follows the diagram identifies the primary control surface and lists the reference controls for each.
+Maps OWASP Agentic AI Top 10 (ASI01ASI10) risk categories to the planes that primarily mitigate them.
+Most categories have controls in multiple planes; the following table identifies the primary control surface and lists reference controls for each.

 flowchart LR